You are currently viewing Intentional Infliction of Emotional Distress

 8. presenting evidence of changes in blood pressure;

-9. presenting evidence of nervous system disorders if any; and
+9. presenting evidence of nervous system disorders, if any; and

-10. presenting evidence of recurring panic attacks if any.
+10. presenting evidence of recurring panic attacks, if any.

-EXAMPLES OF OUTREAGEOUS CONDUCT
+EXAMPLES OF OUTRAGEOUS CONDUCT

 2. It is not a big secret that the complainant has a severe snake phobia.
 In this scenario, one of the complainant’s coworkers traps several snakes and sets them loose in the complainant’s office.
 The coworker thinks that it is funny and starts laughing.
 However, even though the complainant did not suffer any bites or significant physical injuries, the complainant is severely emotionally damaged by the ordeal due to their severe phobia.
 The complainant is not merely stressed by this ordeal—they are traumatized and subsequently suffer severe anxiety; true emotional damage occurred.